kelicht/ract/README.md

 A temporary repository for our paper "Learning Decision Trees and Forests with Algorithmic Recourse."

 ## Usage
-A demonstration for quickstart is provided in `demo.ipynb`.
+A demonstration is provided in `demo.ipynb`.

 ## Reproducibility
 All the scripts for reproducing our experiments are provided in `./experiments`.